 ate several omelets, some type of potatoes, fresh fruit, a yogurt, and some toasted gluten free bread with

 - Lunch: Probably the worst meal here..lunch was pretty much the same thing day after day after day.
 The majority of the foods were classic outdoor summer foods–pizzas, burgers, hot dogs, french fries.
 However there was always a rice dish and potato dish which were gluten free.
 Plus their fries were gluten free!
 I double checked and they used a separate fryer for the fries so I was good to go.
-Since lunch offered more gluten options than the other meals, I did ask for fries and items from the back.
+I asked for fries and items from the back.
 The staff was super kind and did not hesitate to get me food from the back.
 I was always very very full from breakfast so I usually only ate french fries and rice dishes.
 Oh and ice cream!!!
 I ate so much ice cream.
 The best part is that the syrups were all labeled gluten free (“sin gluten”).
 Most products in Spain seemed to label if the product was gluten free.
 SO EASY!
 I wish that they offered the dedicated gluten free toaster during lunch though!

 Dinner: Dinner was always a treat!
 The variety